 About the artwork

-On the initiative of the late Jan Franken (former employee of Vestia Rotterdam South), the idea was born for a work of art on the Slinge / Langenhorst roundabout.
-Jan Franken wanted to use the banisters from the Hoge Burgen flats that have now been demolished to create a new image with the theme 'Future'.
-By using the old banisters, the artwork carries a symbolism from the demolished Burgen: the old is constructed into something new.
-A transformation that applies to Zuidwijk and the urban renewal of the district, whereby the street pattern has been left virtually intact.
-The interpretation is new, but with respect and in line with the garden city of Zuidwijk.
+The idea for a work of art at the Slinge and Langenhorst roundabout was conceived at the initiative of the late Jan Franken (a former employee of Vestia Rotterdam-Zuid).
+Using banisters from the now-demolished Hoge Burgen apartment buildings, Jan Franken wanted to create a new sculpture themed "Future'.
+Through the use of the old banisters, the artwork carries a symbolism of the demolished apartment buildings: the old is reconstructed into something new.
+A transformation that applies to Zuidwijk and the urban renewal of the neighborhood, in which the street pattern has been left virtually intact.
+The design is new, but respectful and in keeping with the Zuidwijk garden city.
 The material used for the artwork symbolizes this transformation.
-The structure of the artwork refers to Constructivism: an art movement around the First World War with exponents Tatlin, Lissitzky and Gabo.
-Through the Bauhaus and the Style, this movement has been of great significance and influence for the architects of the Nieuwe Bouwen, such as Brinkman and Van der Vlugt, Oud, Rietveld and Willem van Tijen.
-They all stood for radical urban renewal in the 20s and 60s.
-It was they who later built the post-war new housing estates Pendrecht and Zuidwijk.
-This means that the ideal heritage, the ideology of Zuidwijk, is anchored in the artwork.
-The artwork was realized by Ad Schouten with the efforts of the students of the Albeda College, who welded the sculpture together.
-Thanks to their efforts, they not only work on the future of the neighborhood, but also on the future of these students.
+The artwork's structure refers to constructivism: an art movement around the First World War whose exponents included Tatlin, Lissitzky, and Gabo.
+This movement, through the Bauhaus and De Stijl, was of great significance and influence for the architects of the Nieuwe Bouwen (New Building) movement, such as Brinkman and Van der Vlugt, Oud, Rietveld, and Willem van Tijen.
+They all championed radical urban renewal between the 20s and the 60s.
+They were the ones who later built the post-war new residential neighborhoods of Pendrecht and Zuidwijk.
+This way, the ideological heritage, the spirit of Zuidwijk, is enshrined in the artwork.
+The artwork was created by Ad Schouten with the help of students from Albeda College, who welded the sculpture together.
+Their efforts contribute not only to the future of the neighborhood, but also to the future of these students.
 The artwork was unveiled on September 23, 2011.

 The Rotterdam artist Ad Schouten (1946 - 2017) was trained as a painter at the Academy of Visual Arts in Rotterdam.
 He also studied Art and Culture Studies at Erasmus University Rotterdam.
 Schouten is known for his gouaches on paper, which contain penetrating self-portraits, in which reference is made to art history.
 He also focuses on photography.
 In 2007 a publication about his work was published, Ad Schouten 1: 1.